BIMIB-DISCo/MaREA/README.md

+# Requirements
+MaREA requires MATLAB and the COBRA Toolbox.

 # Run MaREA
 To run this MATLAB tool simply add the <*MaREA-master*> directory in your Matlab path and digit MaREA in MATLAB Command Window.